 What’s the common ingredient found in over the counter antacids?
 Calcium.

-1-tablespoon of low-fat milk has hardly any trace of fat but has the added advantage of containing a tiny bit more calcium than normal heavy cream.
+1-tablespoon of low-fat milk has hardly any trace of fat but has the added advantage of containing a tiny bit more calcium than regular heavy cream.